emqx/cloud-docs/en_US/data_integration/azure_event_hubs.md

     **Step 1**: On the Basics page, select the corresponding **subscription**, **resource group**, and instance details.
     **Step 2**: On the Resource page, keep the default configuration.
-    **Step 3**:On the **Virtual Network** page, select the network and subnet that are peered with EMQX Cloud VPC, and select static IP in the private IP configuration.
+    **Step 3**:On the **Virtual Network** page, select the network and subnet that are peered with EMQX Platform VPC, and select static IP in the private IP configuration.
     **Step 4**: On the DNS page, select yes to integrate **private DNS zone**.
 After the creation is complete, you can see that the status of the private endpoint is "succeeded" in the network tab of this namespace.
     **Step 6**: Click on the private endpoint, record the **FQDN** and **IP addresses**, and send it to us through a supprot ticket, and the devops team will add resolution for you.